 Extending ABMs to particle therapy at clinically relevant scales remains challenging, primarily due to the computational cost of coupling microdosimetric variability and stochastic biological response with large, spatially resolved cell populations.
-Advanced models integrating Monte Carlo simulations and microdosimetry have begun to emerge, for example, the MONAS toolkit extends TOPAS with microdosimetric and kinetic models to estimate cell survival curves and RBE in complex clinical geometries \cite{Cartechini2023MONAS}, but none currently provide a unified treatment across the full range of particle types and energies within a stochastic, cell-resolved framework.
+Models linking Monte Carlo simulations and microdosimetry to the corresponding radiobiological effect have begun to emerge, but none currently provide a unified treatment across the full range of particle types and energies within a stochastic, cell-resolved framework.

 In this work, we present an agent-based extension of \GSM that addresses these limitations by exploiting the intrinsic Markovian structure of the \GSM formalism.
 Cellular radiation response is reformulated as a next-event, continuous-time Markov process in which DNA damage induction, repair, misrepair, and cell-cycle progression are treated as stochastic events with well-defined transition rates derived directly from \GSM.
-Each cell evolves through discrete events, such as lesion repair, checkpoint activation, or fate commitment, rather than through explicit time stepping, which makes the implementation computationally efficient while preserving the full stochastic fidelity of \GSM.
+Each cell evolves through discrete relevant events, such as lesion repair, checkpoint activation, or fate commitment, rather than through explicit time-stepping, thereby making the implementation computationally efficient while preserving the full stochastic fidelity of \GSM.

-A key feature of the framework is the explicit, particle-by-particle modelling of the irradiation process.
+A key feature of the framework is the explicit, particle-by-particle modeling of the irradiation process.
 The temporal arrival of individual particles is sampled stochastically from the prescribed dose-rate distribution and coupled to biological repair processes through the shared event queue.
 This formulation is particularly suited to the study of dose-rate and fractionation effects, and allows well-known trends in cell survival as a function of dose rate, including the attenuation of the quadratic component of the LQ response and the inverse dose rate effect, to emerge directly from the interplay between particle arrivals, damage accumulation, and repair kinetics, without any ad hoc modification of the LQ formalism or use of empirical correction factors such as the Lea--Catcheside factor \cite{LeaCatcheside1942}.